-The 2016 Integrated Report is primarily based on guidance from the U. S. Environmental Protection Agency (USEPA) and is intended to satisfy, in a single report, the requirements of sections 305(b), 303(d) and 314 of the Federal Water Pollution Control Act Amendments of 1972 (PL 92-500) and subsequent amendments (hereafter, collectively called the "Clean Water Act" or "CWA").
-Illinois' Integrated Report is divided into two volumes: Volume I covering surface water and Volume II covering groundwater.
+The 2018 Integrated Report is primarily based on guidance from the U.S. Environmental Protection Agency (USEPA) and is intended to satisfy, in a single report, the requirements of sections 305(b), 303(d), and 314 of the Federal Water Pollution Control Act Amendments of 1972 (PL 92-500) and subsequent amendments (hereafter, collectively called the "Clean Water Act" or "CWA").